Guiding Peptide Kinetics via Collective-Variable Tuning of Free-Energy Barriers: Discussion and Conclusions

 During method development, we examined the influence of preprocessing choices, most notably the use of uniform cutoff values ($t_F$ and $t_U$) to define folded and unfolded states for HLDA training and MFPT estimation.
 While an optimal range of thresholds can be identified, the reported correlations persist across a relatively broad window, indicating that the results are not narrowly sensitive to a specific cutoff choice.
 The use of uniform thresholds therefore provides a consistent and robust baseline across mutants.

-At the same time, point mutations can shift state boundaries, as reflected by changes in basin positions and barrier locations along the RMSD coordinate (Fig.~\ref{fig:ecdf-pvalue-validation}(c)), suggesting that tailoring thresholds per mutation may further strengthen the observed correlations.
+At the same time, point mutations can shift state boundaries, as reflected by changes in basin positions and barrier locations along the RMSD coordinate (Fig.~\ref{fig:ecdf-pvalue-validation}(c)).
+This observation further supports the idea that mutation-specific shifts in basin boundaries contribute to the residual variance in the HLDA-eigenvalue/MFPT correlation, which may arise from the use of uniform state definitions across mutants, and that tailoring thresholds per mutation could further strengthen the observed correlations.
 Natural extensions therefore include automated mutation-specific state identification, alternative structural descriptors beyond RMSD, and more expressive architectures for CV construction.
-In the near term, a pragmatic strategy is to calibrate state boundaries using a small validation set of mutants with full MFPT calculations, and then use these tailored definitions to efficiently explore broader mutation space.
+In the near term, a pragmatic strategy is to calibrate preprocessing parameters (e.g. the state boundaries and pruning threshold) using a small validation set of mutants with full MFPT calculations, and then use these tailored definitions to efficiently explore broader mutation space.
 To further assess robustness and generality, future work will examine application of the approach to larger and more complex peptides and proteins.